 Pfizer-BioNTech - 2 doses - 21 days (3 weeks) apart

 Moderna - 2 doses - 28 days (4 weeks) apart

 AstraZeneca-Oxford/Covishield - 2 doses - 4 to 12 weeks apart

 Are the COVID-19 Vaccines Equally Effective in Ethnic/Racialized Populations?

-Both the PFizer-BioNTech and Moderna research trials included ethnic and racialized populations in their studies.
+All 4 of the PFizer-BioNTech, Moderna, AstraZeneca-Oxford/Covishield and Janssen/Johnson & Johnson research trials included ethnic and racialized populations in their studies.
 The Pfizer-BioNTech trial was conducted at 152 sites in the United States, Argentina, Brazil, South Africa, Germany and Turkey.
 The Moderna trial was conducted at 99 sites in the United States.
-The majority of participants in both trials were of White ethnicity (typically ~75-80%); however, the remainder of the participants were from various ethnic backgrounds including Hispanic/Latinx, Black or African American, Asian, and Native American.
+The AstraZeneca-Oxford trials were initially conducted in the United Kingdom, South Africa and Brazil and are currently being studied in other countries as well including the United States, India and several South American countries.
+The Janssen trial was conducted in the United States, South Africa and several South American countries.
+The majority of participants in the trials were of White ethnicity (typically ~70-80%); however, the remainder of the participants were from various ethnic backgrounds including Hispanic/Latinx, Black or African American, Asian, and Native American.

 After Getting the Full Vaccination Series, How Long Does it Take to Develop Immunity?

 There are two ways to develop immunity to COVID-19.